• Skip to primary navigation

 Visit Vancouver Island in Summer

-Temperatures are highest in summer, the average temperature on Vancouver Island in July and August is around 17 degrees Celsius.
+Temperatures are highest in summer, the average temperature on Vancouver Island in July and August is around 22 degrees Celsius, though (much) hotter days are getting more and more common due to climate change…

 However, it is also the busiest time on Vancouver Island as this is peak season, and accommodation prices are at their highest.